DannyDannyDanny/dotfiles/ubuntu.md

 ### Setup ssh key for connecting to other servers

-This next ssh key is generated for github:
+This next ssh key is generated for internal servers:

 ```
 ssh-keygen -q -t ed25519 -N '' -f ~/.ssh/id_ed25519_mynetwork <<<y >/dev/null 2>&1